Operation: To Fool A Hawke, Chap. 2

 "Why are we still dressed?"

 Later, still wrapped in each other's arms, I thought about what had happened that morning, along with what we had just done.
-Normally I take a more...active role in our sex life, but tonight, I surrendered myself completely to my husband.
+Normally I take a more—active role in our sex life, but tonight, I surrendered myself completely to my husband.
 I figured it was something else I could do, to show Hawke just how much I loved him, to let him do with me whatever he wished.
+And I've gotta admit, I loved the feelings his hands, and other parts of his body, generated as they worked their magic on my body.
+Just another reason why I love him so much, I thought at the end.
 When it was over, I simply relaxed in the afterglow of some of the most passionate and wonderful sex I had ever experienced, until suddenly, four words penetrated the fog that was surrounding my brain—"give up flying Airwolf?"

 "WHAT?"
 I demanded, suddenly sitting up, my mind snapped back to full alertness by the last part of my husband's question—"give up flying Airwolf?"
 "You—you'd do that—you'd give up flying Airwolf, for me?"
-I couldn't believe he'd actually consider giving up flying the Lady—especially without talking it over with me first, I said to myself.
+I couldn't believe he'd actually consider giving up flying the Lady—especially without talking it over with me first, I thought.
 And if Dom were here, he'd say the same thing.

 "String," I said, letting my fingertips glide across his chest, "We're safer in Airwolf than just about anyplace else I know.
 Our Lady's never let us down yet, has she?"
 I turned my impish grin back on my husband again, hoping he'd get the message.